gSys1337/gSys1337/README.md

 - 👋 Hi, I’m @gSys1337
-- 👀 I’m interested in Linux and Rust.
+- 👀 I’m interested in Linux, Keyboards and Rust.
 - 🌱 I’m currently learning CS at my university.
 - 📫 you can reach me ...